 Bantams & Beyond

-The Center for Student Success and Career Development’s Bantams and Beyond program for seniors is a one-day exploration of life after college.
+The Center for Student Success and Career Development’s Bantams and Beyond: Senior Series prepares students for life after Trinity.
 Whether you are unsure of your future plans, are in the process of applying for jobs or graduate school, or have already obtained post-graduate employment, Bantams and Beyond is designed for you.
-Return to campus before the start of the spring semester to celebrate the beginning of your final semester at Trinity and prepare for the life that awaits you beyond the Long Walk.
+Bantams and Beyond in the fall semester consists of a series of workshops including Exploring Careers, Job Search Strategies, Interviewing Essentials, Salary Negotiation, and a celebratory food truck event.
+In the spring semester, Bantams and Beyond: Senior Series continues with networking events and workshops focused on success in the workplace and “adulting” skills.

 Career Connections is our largest on-campus networking event of the year, which is held during Parents and Family Weekend.
 This event brings parents, alumni, employers, and students together for conversation about life after Trinity.
 This is an opportunity for students to connect with professionals in their field of interest to learn about graduate school, interviews, résumés and potential job or internship opportunities.
 Join us on the Friday of Parents and Family Weekend from 4:00 to 5:30 p.m. in the Center for Student Success and Career Development.
 If you have any questions regarding this program, please contact Heather Hodge.

 Catalyst Leadership Corps: Designed to provide leadership training and professional development to a small cohort of exceptional first-year students, the Corps invites students to attend a series of development workshops throughout the fall.
 In the spring, there is a speaker series featuring leaders from the city of Hartford.
 Additionally, all participants are matched with a Hartford-based organization for a modified internship that takes place during the spring semester.